-Prior authorization for CPAP devices
+Prior authorization for a CPAP device

-Prior authorization is required for CPAP devices if either:
+Prior authorization is required for a CPAP device if either:

 - The client does not meet the required clinical criteria. - The agency has purchased either a CPAP or a bi-level RAD device for the client within the last five years.